Causes, Diagnosis & Treatment Of Polymenorrhea in Indian Women

 2. Sexually transmitted diseases and infections:

-STDs such as Chlamydia and Gonorrhea are also fairly common Polymenorrhea causes in many women.
+STDs such as Chlamydia and Gonorrhea are also fairly common with Polymenorrhea in Indian Women.
 Chlamydia is a very common STD, common symptoms being vaginal discharge, painful intercourse, burning sensation during urination, and of course short menstrual cycles.
 Gonorrhoea is also a bacterial infection that causes extreme itching in the vaginal area as well as burning urination and vaginal discharge.
-Polymenorrhea is a common symptom across common STDs.
-Therefore, if you’re experiencing a short menstrual cycle, get yourself checked for STDs.
+Polymenorrhea in Indian Women is a common symptom across common STDs.
+Therefore, if you’re experiencing a short menstrual cycle.
+It is recommended to get tested for STDs.